by Natalie Crouch

 If you need to get in touch with a client or supplier as a matter of urgency, and don’t want to search their website for contact details, put “phone:” in front of the company name.
 Google will then search for anything that looks like a phone number and show it in the results.

 And there we have it.
 Some of the most useful Google search prefixes, and what they do.
 You can mix and match multiple prefixes in order to get the exact results you want, and make the search results even more focused.
-Have a play around with them, and let us now what you think!
+Have a play around with them, and contact us if you need any support from an expert!